Look around your office.

 - Resentment of Authority that creates conflict and friction between employees and superiors

 - Contrariness leading to a negative environment for all involved

-- Lack of accountability that creates resentment among employees
+- Lack of accountability creates resentment among employees

 - Lack of appreciation for (or recognition of) good work

-All of these problematic attitudes, actions and beliefs set the foundation to build a negative and stressful work culture.
+These problematic attitudes, actions, and beliefs set the foundation to build a negative and stressful work culture.
 Keep a record of these toxic attitudes and bring it with you to your repair strategy meeting.

 Erika Andersen writes:

 First, you have to determine those ‘accepted behaviors’ that, if you changed them, would have the biggest positive impact on the culture.

 Those are the pieces to tackle first.
 Once the wheels of change are in motion, the smaller issues will likely begin to right themselves.
 Here are some strategic antidotes to many of the most common problems in a toxic workplace:

 1. Listen to Your Employees – Hear their grievances, validate their experiences, and make the changes necessary to address their issues.
 Depending on your business, this can come in informal one-on-one conversations, a town hall meeting with HR, or simple blind surveys.
 However, you go about it, listen, validate and work together to find solutions.